The New Osprey Xenith 75 vs. the Old Version

 This pack's 75L volume isn't a huge 75 and actually feels like it's a little smaller in volume than the Gregory Baltoro 75.

 At $350, this pack runs in the middle of the road.
 It still costs around $200 less than the $549 Arc'teryx Bora AR 63 and $50 more than the comparable Gregory Baltoro 65 ($300), though the comparably-volumed Baltoro 75 is $320.
 We think this one is completely worth it for extended trips where its more robust suspension, high-quality foam, and killer design are worth a little extra money.

-The Xenith is slightly above average in cost but brings a lot to the table for the extra money, including one of the more comfortable and robust suspension systems and a host of rad features, which helped make it our Top Pick for Extended Adventures.
+The Xenith is slightly above average in cost but brings a lot to the table for the extra money, including one of the more comfortable and robust suspension systems and a host of rad features.